EngPhysPoliMi/M.1-Magnetism_and_Superconductivity/README.md

-# x.y - Template
+# M.1 - Magnetism and Superconductivity

-Repository for "Template".
+Repository for "Magnetism and Superconductivity".

 ## Use instructions